cccswann/gotype-app/README.md

 # Go Type

-Go Type is a single page app (SPA) typing game for Japanese learners to practice their kanji reading and typing skills.
-The learner is given a line from a popular japanese anime and their task is to type out the reading of the line in hiragana.
+Go Type is a single page app (SPA) speed typing game.
+The user is given a line of text to type and if they hit a certain wpm they are added to the high score list.

 ## Features ✨

-- <strong>Japanese Hiragana/Katakana Input Method Editor (IME)</strong> - user doesn't have to change their keyboard settings, just type the characters in romaji and it will output to kana
+- <strong>Different Languages</strong> - pick what language you'd like to practice your typing in.
-- <strong> Multiple anime decks </strong> - the user is given a choice of anime to learn from
+- <strong> Multiple decks </strong> - pick the styling of the UI.
-- <strong> Help button </strong> - if a user gets stuck on a sentence, they can press the help button and find out what the furigana reading of the sentence is

-## Screenshots 📷

-## Dependencies 🧰
+- <strong> Replay button </strong> - generate a new list of works to type by either hitting the replay button or Esc button.
+- <strong> Rails API </strong>

 ## Contribute 🤝

+Feel free to contribute with a pull request or issue!